What is a deed?

 Can anyone access the information contained in the Register of Deeds office?

 Yes.
-Information in the Register of Deeds office is public record.
+Real Estate information in the Register of Deeds office is public record.

-What happens to a document when it is brought to the Register of Deeds Office?
+What happens to a document when it is submitted to the Register of Deeds Office?

 What is an index?